cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes let the silence stretch.

-Then, suddenly, William’s expression shifted.
+Then, suddenly, William's expression shifted.
 His sneer faded just slightly, and in its place, something almost imperceptible.
 Regret?
 No—something deeper.

-"He wasn’t always against me," he muttered.
+"He wasn't always against me," he muttered.
 "When we were boys, he taught me to fix a pocket watch—patient, steady hands.
 Gave it to me on my fifteenth birthday.
-Said I’d learned well enough to keep it running myself."
+Said I'd learned well enough to keep it running myself."

 His jaw tightened.